Home Wireless Earbuds Beoplay Ex Vs. Jbl Reflect Aero

 It supports 24-bit audio at 250kbps.
 Since it uses psychoacoustic modeling, it provides better results than other codecs at the same bit rate.

-Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Beoplay EX will work well with your iPad.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Beoplay EX will work well with your iPad.

-If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
-Beoplay EX support APTX Adaptive, an audio codec for Bluetooth devices that are developed by Qualcomm.
+If you are planning on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+The Beoplay EX support APTX Adaptive, an audio codec for Bluetooth devices that are developed by Qualcomm.
 It has a variable bit rate (between 279kbps and 420kbps).
 Beoplay EX have 6 microphones.

 kinsta kinsta